solliancenet/MCW-Migrate-Linux-OSS-DB-to-Azure/Hands-on lab/Before the HOL - Migrate and modernize case for Linux and OSS DB to Azure.md

 4. Fill in the required ARM template parameters.
     - Create a new **Resource group**.
     - Select a **Region**
-    - Specify a **Resource Name Base** (specify a base value that includes your initials to keep unique to prevent naming conflicts, for example, `tailspincp`).
+    - Specify a **Resource Name Base** (specify a base value that includes your initials to keep unique to prevent naming conflicts, for example, `terrafirmcp`).
     - Select **Review + create**

 5. Agree to the Terms and conditions and select **Create**.